PADL/ASN1Codable/README.md

 let decodedValue = try ASN1Decoder().decode(AType.self, from: berData)
 ```

 The source distribution includes a `cert2json` tool which reads a PEM-encoded certificate and outputs a JSON representation, using the native Swift JSON encoder.
 It also can re-encode the certificate to ASN.1, useful for verifying round-tripping.
 The RFC2459 ASN.1 is based on Heimdal's and was translated from the JSON using the `asn1json2swift` tool.
-Some patches to the ASN.1 compiler from [this branch](https://github.com/PADL/heimdal/tree/lukeh/ASN1Codable) are required to tweak the outputted JSON.
+You will need to use the master branch of Heimdal if you wish to recompile the ASN.1 as the translator depends on some new features of the ASN.1 compiler.